amogorkon/pypeduct/docs/argument_unpacking_spec.md

 **Default to Unpacking Tuples, Placeholder for Override.**

 * **Default Behavior: Unpack.** Always Unpack Tuples.
-When a tuple is piped into a function, pypeduct will always attempt to unpack the tuple elements as positional arguments to the function, **filling in default arguments automatically when available**.
+When a tuple is piped into a function, pypeduct will always attempt to unpack the tuple elements as positional arguments to the function, **filling in default arguments automatically when available**, unless the function only has a single argument.
 * **Lists and other Iterables are Passed As-Is**: When a list is piped into a function, it will always be passed as a single argument.
 * **Placeholder Override: Explicit `...` Disables Unpacking.** The argument position indicator or "placeholder" (`...`) provides the most direct control and **completely disables** the automatic tuple unpacking.
 Only a single placeholder is allowed per function call and it can be used for positional or keyword arguments.